 With plenty of colourful processions, music, dancing and water fights, Cambodia’s festivities are not to be missed!

-If you’re in Southeast Asia around April 13th, prepare to get absolutely soaked and have the time of your life with millions of other international visitors.
+If you’re in Southeast Asia around mid-April, prepare to get absolutely soaked and have the time of your life with millions of other international visitors.
 Just make sure your phone is in a waterproof bag!
 Read about our other top tips here: 5 top tips for Songkran